-The ENDEAVOUR became famous as the expedition ship of James Cook on his first voyage.
-He set sail on 25 August 1768 from Plymouth to his study of the South Seas.
-On that journey he went to Tahiti, Tubuai and other islands, then to New Zealand, the northeast coast of Australia, and finally to Batavia.
-Via the Cape of Good Hope he returned to England, where he could throw anchors in the Downs on 12 July 1771.
+The ENDEAVOUR became well known as the expedition ship of James Cook on his first voyage.
+He set out on 25 August 1768 from Plymouth to his exploration of the South Seas.
+On that voyage he went to Tahiti, Tubuai and some other islands, then went to New Zealand, the northeast coast of Australia, and finally reached Batavia.
+He came back to England via the Cape of Good Hope.
+He arrived in the Downs on 12 July 1771.

 The ship model is based on a kit but was built in details to plans of Karl-Heinz Marquardt and the pictures of the replica that sailed around the world.
 It was made without sails to allow for a better view on the impressive rigging.
 The carvings were expertly done.

 This model of HMS ENDEAVOUR is a beautiful,